CMPSC-301-Allegheny-College-Spring-2023/lab06/README.md

 ## Reading Assignment

 In the article by Heathcote _et al_.
 [1], female labor supply is discussed for its impact on the United States economy between the years of 1967 to 2002.
 The authors produce a model which was designed to help study and measure the below factors which are associated to women in the workforce.
+Note: this article has been included in the `reading/` directory.

 ## The Article’s Themed Questions